Featured Article

 Your prakriti is your natural, inherent constitution — the dosha balance you are born with.
 Your vikriti reflects your current state of balance or imbalance, which can change over time based on lifestyle and environment.

 Understanding your dosha helps you select foods that support balance and digestion — for example, cooling foods for Pitta, grounding foods for Vata, and light, stimulating foods for Kapha.
+Learn more about how the six tastes influence each dosha for optimal meal planning.
 Start by identifying your dosha with our Dosha Quiz.

 Continue Your Learning Journey